 Authors: Devin Lessne, MA, MS, CRC, CDMS, ABVE/F, PVE, IPEC and Claire Ziegler, MA, CRC, IPEC

-A vocational assessment can provide valuable information for decision makers regarding Total Disability Individual Unemployability cases, also known as TDIU cases.
-A vocational assessment can help answer the question as to whether a veteran’s service connected disabilities prevent him or her from securing substantially gainful employment.
+A vocational assessment can provide valuable information for decision-makers on Total Disability Individual Unemployability cases, also known as TDIU cases.
+A vocational assessment can show whether a veteran’s service-connected disabilities prevent them from securing employment.
 The Department of Veterans Affairs (VA) defines substantially gainful employment as “employment that is ordinarily followed by the non-disabled to earn their livelihood with earnings common to the particular occupation in the community where the veteran resides” (M21-1MR, Part V, Subpart ii, Chapter 1, Section B).
 The VA specifies that substantially gainful employment cannot include sheltered or protected employment.
 Further, if a veteran’s annual wages are below the poverty level, this employment cannot be considered substantially gainful.
-If a veteran is unable to secure substantially gainful employment as a result of service related disability, this entitles the veteran to receive 100% compensation for TDIU.
+If a veteran is unable to secure gainful employment as a result of service-related disability, this entitles the veteran to receive 100% compensation for TDIU.

 A vocational assessment is a multi-step process consisting of many different components and is prepared by a vocational expert (VE).
 The vocational rehabilitation assessment must have a methodology that fulfills the VA requirements to address the critical questions in an TDIU matter.
 These questions include:

 - What is the estimated date of TDIU?